Mostafa-Awaad/car_diagnostic_application/README.md

    - The script will:
      - Simulate CAN messages.
      - Log them into `vehicle_speed_log.asc`.
-     - Parse the last logged message and store it in the Supabase database.
+     - Parse the last logged message in the .asc file and store it in the Supabase database.
 3. **Database Table**:
    - Ensure the Supabase table `car_logs_2` has the following schema:
      ```sql